fraqve/Aegis-scan/README.md

 pip install -r requirements.txt
 ```

-Then add your API keys to `config.json` (use `config.example.json` as a template — don't commit the real one).
+Then add your API keys to `config.json`.

 ## How to Use It